 Master of Science: Counselling and Social Work M.S.c Counselling and Social Work Credits Required: 51

 The Master of Science in Counselling and Social Work is designed to equip society with skills to respond to the needs of the school community and society as a whole.
 In response to social changes that impact the lives of students, this programme prepares professionals who will focus on a broad range of services to an increasingly diverse group of stakeholders.
-The programme targets persons with a Bachelor’s Degree in social and behavioral studies and covers two (2) years, including summer sessions.
+The programme targets persons with a Bachelor’s Degree in social and behavioural studies and covers two (2) years, including summer sessions.

 In order to prepare students, parents and the society to meet and effectively deal with the existing societal challenges, The Mico University College has undertaken to train change agents.
-This programme intends to prepare individuals to be school counselors and social agents who will be well informed and motivated.
+This programme intends to prepare individuals to be school counsellors and social agents who will be well informed and motivated.

 Upon completion of the Master of Science in School Counselling and Social Work, graduates will be able to: